ColinTreanor/Hackku2024_XRPL/README.md

 - Login and account creation
 - Balance display and transaction history
 - Send and receive XRP with ease
-- Koala-themed UI for a friendly user experience
+- Koala-themed UI for a friendly and unique user experience

-## Contributions
-While this project was developed during a hackathon, we're open to contributions that improve the wallet's functionality and performance.
-Please read [CONTRIBUTING.md](#) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
 - **Alex Doehring** - Back-End Wizardry